melindawinter/horiseon-official-site/README.md

 ## Credits

-I would like to thank all of my collegues for keeping up a lively discussion during this project.
+I would like to thank all of my colleagues for keeping up a lively discussion during this project.
 Specifically, I want to thank Andrew Yen, Amalia Hay, Cyrus Jose, and Ian Martinez for participating with me in a workshopping session that greatly clarified my thought process.
 Thank you also to Thor Nolan, my tutor.

 I read and watched a variety of articles on W3 and Codecademy for inspiration and guidance.
 Here is a link to a Codecademy video I found particularly helpful: <https://youtu.be/uxmB8MlO3m8.>